A game's length should not vary too much above its typical length. If it does, it can become boring, or cause issues for the players.

 The entire game is a decline, or an ascent.
 Look at it as a whole, rather than from one player's POV.

 I've struggled a lot with soft ratchets, and my strong feeling, these days, is just to use a hard ratchet.
-If your game doesn't have one, add one.
+If your game doesn't have one, add a new system that's a hard ratchet.

 One of the biggest ongoing problems with Radlands, that can't really ever be completely fixed, has been games that take way longer than the average game length.
 The game has no real ratchets, so I've just had to bake slants in all over the place.
 I think I've largely mitigated the problem, but it's pushed the game very much towards aggressive play.

-The other is an alternate win condition called "reputation".
-You simply win the game when you get 10.
-It's not the usul way to win, but it kicks in, in longer games.
-It's a pretty hard ratchet.
+It's not the usual way to win, but it kicks in, in longer games.